Bittrex VS Coinbase: Crypto Exchange Comparison

 One of the most striking differences between these two platforms lies in the number of cryptocurrencies they offer for trading.

-On the one hand, you have Bittrex as a crypto-to-crypto exchange only, where you get the chance to try your investment luck with up to two hundred different altcoins.
-Their website gives the number of 450 BTC pairs, but you actually get so much more!
-Putting the most common coins like Bitcoin, Ethereum, Litecoin, Ripple and Tether aside, you’re also offered some lesser-known coins like Polymath, eBoost, Siacoin, Factom, and more to trade with.
+On the one hand, you have Bittrex as a crypto-to-crypto exchange only, where you get the chance to try your investment luck with up to two hundred different altcoins and over 400 trading pairs!
+Putting the most common coins like Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, and Tether aside, you’re also offered some lesser-known coins like Polymath, eBoost, Siacoin, Factom, and more to trade with.

 Coinbase has also launched “Coinbase Earn”, a relatively new platform that lists different courses if you want to learn more about the existing altcoins on the crypto market.
 At the end of each course, you’re rewarded with a certain amount of coins from the cryptocurrency you’ve been studying.
 These are then directly transferred to your Coinbase wallet.